DenisAShah/stability-of-models-for-disease-prediction/README.md

 ## Contents

-- `EpidemWrkShopTalk.qmd`: the main file to produce the revealjs slides
+- `index.qmd`: the main file to produce the revealjs slides
 - `quantify_instability.qmd`: code for fitting simple logistic regression models using the simulated data and producing instability plots and summary statistics
 - `data_simulation.qmd`: simulate the datasets to be used with the project
-- `styles.scss`: style definitions used in `EpidemWrkShopTalk.qmd`
+- `styles.scss`: style definitions used in `index.qmd`